-- Kinematic innovation deploys the blade quickly for first responders
+- Unique Kinematic innovation deploys the blade quickly with push of the thumb

 A keychain EDC tool, this friction folder bundles six useful items in a very small package, having been equipped with a wharncliffe blade, a screwdriver/pry tip, a micro bit slot, a custom clip, a bottle opener, and, of course, a key-ring hole.
 The S30V steel blade is attached to a black G10 handle.

 RELEASE INFORMATION: Coming soon, priced at $160 MSRP.

 Leatherman’s newest multi-tool line brings some innovations to the EDC space, sporting a magnetic architecture that makes it easier to deploy, handle, and put back all the individual tools.
 Basically, integrated magnets hold the entire multi-tool closed, allowing you to open it right down the middle by pushing with your thumb and flicking your wrist like a butterfly knife.
 To access each tool, simply push them away with your thumb to snap off the magnetic hold and push them in with your index finger once you’re done to snap it back in place.
 Seriously, it’s such a simple yet highly-intuitive design that we’re genuinely surprised took this long to happen.